 Mary Jane was seen at 2am on Friday 9 November by a laborer who claimed to have seen her talking to a man of “Jewish appearance” and that she and the man went to her room in Miller’s Court.
 However, she may have had another client after him.
 Around 4am two other women living in Miller’s Court reported hearing a faint cry of “Murder!” but they did nothing because both women claimed it was common to hear such a cry in the East End.
 One of these women left around 5:30am but heard and saw nothing, and the other woman reported she heard someone else leave around 5:45am.

 Later the same morning, the landlord, John McCarthy, sent his assistant, Thomas Bowyer, to Mary Jane’s room.
 Bowyer was to collect Mary Jane’s back rent.
-She had been living there ten months and was six weeks behind, owing McCarthy 29s.
-Bowyer knocked on her door around 10:45am but received no response.
+She had been living there ten months and was six weeks behind.
+She owed McCarthy 29s and when Bowyer knocked on her door around 10:45am he received no response.
 He stated:

 “I found the window broken – … I pulled the curtain aside and looking in saw two lumps of flesh on the table.
 Looking a second time I saw the body on the bed and a pool of blood on the floor.
 I then reported my discovery to the police.”

 Of all Jack the Ripper’s canonical victims Mary Jane’s corpse was the most mutilated.
 That was because the murderer had plenty of time to do whatever he pleased behind closed doors.
 Phillips and a Dr. Thomas Bond determined that it would have taken two hours for the killer to complete the mutilations, and they noted that rigor mortis did not set in on her body until they were examining it.
 They therefore placed the murder between 2 and 8am.
 Philipps also noted that Mary Jane died when the killer slashed her throat with a 1-inch knife, and Bond provided the following notes from their examination at the scene: